Can You Have Sex During Implantation?

 Thereโ€™s a common myth that frequent sex or having sex right after ovulation can increase your chances of getting pregnant, but itโ€™s not true.
 In fact, it can actually reduce your chances of conceiving because frequent ejaculation decreases sperm count, concentration and motility.

-Zobacz teลผ: How to Have Sex With a Virgin
+Zobacz teลผ: How to Have Sex With Yourself Without Any Toys

 Embryo implantation can occur even when youโ€™re not having sex, so itโ€™s important to track your menstrual cycle and get regular check-ups with your doctor.
 That way, youโ€™ll have a better idea of when your fertile window is and can plan accordingly.